hannemennah/giuseppe/README.md

 **The app requires a local instance of bitcoind to be running**, and provides the option to sign and send the constructed transactions once they are complete.

+Screenshots of the app can be found [here](http://bytcoin.com/program-screenshots/), for those interested in looking but not using.

 Installing
 --------------
 From the root directory, run: